The Claw is an innovatively designed toy that imaginative kids will appreciate for its transforming tires and dump truck design.

 A. Tonka trucks still have many steel components, and they also have high-grade plastic parts.
 The combination keeps the trucks incredibly durable while still being affordable.

 A. Of course!
 Tonka trucks are perfect toys for open-ended play for all kids.
-Girls and boys alike are fascinated by the movable parts and often play with them alongside other toys in their collection.
+Girls and boys alike are fascinated by the movable parts and often play with them alongside other toys in their collections.

 A. The majority of Tonka trucks are available in these signature colors, however many of the vehicles feature other colors.
 Sanitation and fire trucks, for example, have predominantly green, blue, red, or yellow detail.